ahmedyassine-hammami/KNN-algorithm/README.md

 # KNN_ROB311
-This project implements the KNN algorithme
+This project implements the KNN algorithm